made to stick book

 Why do we fail to communicate?

-In 1990, a study was conducted by Elizabeth Newton in which she assigned a group of people two roles: a “tapper” and a “listener”.
+Made to Stick describes a 1990 study conducted by Elizabeth Newton, in which she assigned a group of people two roles: a “tapper” and a “listener”.
 The “tapper” was asked to tap out the rhythm of a well-known song such as “Happy Birthday to You” on a table.
 The listener was responsible for trying to guess which song was being tapped on the table.
 This study was conducted 120 times.
 When asking the tapper how often they think the listener would be able to guess which song they tapped, they predicted 50%.
 How often did the listener guess the correct song?
 2.5%.
-This can be explained as “the curse of knowledge”.
+Made to Stick explains this as “the curse of knowledge”.
 The curse of knowledge is a bias that a communicator has when they assume that their audience has the same background and knowledge as they do.
-To help avoid communication biases, Dan and Chip Heath came up with an acronym to help guide the different aspects every strong idea must have: SUCCES.
+To help avoid communication biases, Made to Stick provides an acronym to help guide the different aspects every strong idea must have: SUCCES.

 S-Simple